 - All lost wages from missed time from work;

 - Reduced future loss of earning capacity;

 - Permanent disfigurement;

 - Loss of enjoyment in life; and

 - Snowblower repair or replacement costs.

-WERE YOU, OR A LOVED ONE, INJURED DUE TO AN ACCIDENT CAUSED BY
+WERE YOU, OR A LOVED ONE, INJURED IN AN ACCIDENT CAUSED BY A

 DEFECTIVE SNOWBLOWER IN BUFFALO, NIAGARA FALLS, ROCHESTER OR